 Most of us don’t realize it when we are experiencing impostor syndrome.
 In fact, a good indicator that we might be dealing with impostor syndrome is being stuck and not knowing why.
 Part of why we struggle to recognize impostor syndrome is that we normalize behaviors associated with it.
 For example, we might confuse our tendency to over prepare with rigor, or our inability to accept compliments as modesty.
 We might think setting unrealistic high standards for ourselves is striving for excellence.
 Until we see these behaviors for what they are—anxiety rooted in the irrational belief that we are not worthy or capable—we will continue making ourselves miserable and burning out.

 Once we realize we have impostor syndrome—and that it comes and goes—it helps to talk to someone about it.
 A coach can help us identify limiting beliefs we have about ourselves.
 A support group can help us realize that we’re not alone and remind us not to confuse our negative self-talk with the truth.
 A mentor or manager can help us understand our strengths as well as what’s really expected of us at work.

 3. Keeping a record of small wins and successes

 Keeping a record of wins—client testimonials, praise from our bosses and teammates, positive results from our work—in a “happy file” that we can access whenever we need reassuring is also helpful.
 When we’re overwhelmed with limiting beliefs, we can look at evidence of our past good work and remember that we’ve done good things before, difficult things, even, and that we can do them again.

-While we might think that other people have it more together than we do, around 70% of us are crippled with self-doubt from time to time.
+While we might think that other people have it more together than we do, most of us are crippled with self-doubt from time to time.
 The best thing we can do is be honest with ourselves and with one another about our anxieties.
 By normalizing self-doubt, we can get better at supporting ourselves and each other.